 Up to five individuals are selected each year for participation in this intensive four-week Fellowship Program based at OCLC's headquarters in Dublin, Ohio, USA.
 The program gives Fellows opportunities to meet with leading information practitioners and explore topics including information technologies, library operations and management, and global cooperative librarianship.

 The Fellows visit many libraries, cultural heritage institutions and library organizations.
-The Fellows also observe OCLC's governance structure in action, gaining insight into issues affecting the global library cooperative.
-Fellows give presentations about their home countries and libraries and discuss real-world solutions to the challenges facing libraries today.
+They also observe OCLC's governance structure in action, gaining insight into issues affecting the global library cooperative.
+In addition, Fellows give presentations about their home countries and libraries and discuss real-world solutions to the challenges facing libraries today.

 Source: OCLC website